The best of the Rolling Stones

 Keith Richards wrote this track for the 1978 album ‘Some Girls’ as a thank you to Mick Jagger for dealing with the ‘burden’ of his drug addiction.
 Jagger, taking his lead from Richards and Ronnie Woods on the guitar, improvised some of the lyrics during the recording.

-What are your favourite Rolling Stones songs?
+Which are your favourite Rolling Stones songs?